 The potential importance of rent control to the rate of home ownership is suggested by Figure 2, which combines owner-occupancy rates from the Decennial Censuses with estimates for 1944, 1945, and 1947 from the Monthly Report on the Labor Force.
-The increase in home ownership between 1940 and 1945 is remarkable not only for its size - about half that of the overall net change over the 20th century - but also for the fact that it occurred at a time when very little housing was built, as illustrated in Figure 3.
-If supply of housing for owner-occupancy came only from new construction, the 1940's would present something of a paradox: due to wartime restrictions on residential construction, the years from 1942 to 1945 saw levels of housing starts that were nearly as low as they had been in the depths of the Great Depression.
+The increase in home ownership between 1940 and 1945 is remarkable not only for its size - about half that of the overall net change over the 20th century - but also for the fact that it occurred at a time when very little housing was built, as illustrated in Figure 4.
+If supply of housing for owner-occupancy came only from new construction, the 1940s would present something of a paradox: due to wartime restrictions on residential construction, the years from 1942 to 1945 saw levels of housing starts that were nearly as low as they had been in the depths of the Great Depression.
 In contrast, increases in home ownership from 1945 to 1950 (and from 1947 to 1950 in particular) were comparatively modest, despite record levels of single-family housing construction.

-As these comparisons suggest, a key characteristic of increasing home ownership over the early 1940's was that a large part of its supply side involved conversion of the same dwellings from renterto owner-occupancy.
+As these comparisons suggest, a key characteristic of increasing home ownership over the early 1940s was that a large part of its supply side involved conversion of the same dwellings from renter- to owner-occupancy.
 The BLS recorded 2.3 million nonfarm housing starts in the years from 1940 to 1945, most of them in 1940 and 1941.
-Yet the number of owner-occupied units increased by 4.8 million from April 1940 to November 1945, and the number of nonfarm owner-occupied units increased by 4.5 million, as documented in Table 2.
-At the same time, the number of renteroccupied units showed an absolute decline of two million units, from 19.7 to 17.6 million; the number of nonfarm renter-occupied units fell by about 0.9 million.
-Supporting the interpretation that these changes reflected conversion of renter-occupied units to owner-occupancy rather than
+Yet the number of owner-occupied units increased by 4.8 million from April 1940 to November 1945, and the number of nonfarm owneroccupied units increased by 4.5 million, as documented in Table 2.
+At the same time, the number of renter-occupied units showed an absolute decline of two million units, from 19.7 to 17.6 million; the number of nonfarm renter-occupied units fell by about 0.9 million.
+Notably, Figure 3 shows that the 1940s were the only decade of the twentieth century over which the number of renteroccupied units declined, and that this decline appears to have occurred only between 1940 and 1945.
+Supporting the interpretation that these changes reflected conversion of renteroccupied units to owner-occupancy rather than abandonment of deteriorating rental housing, the Census Bureau used cross-tabulations of tenure and year built in the 1950 Census of Housing to estimate that at least 3 million units that were owner-occupied in 1950 had been renter-occupied in 1940 (U.S. Bureau of the Census, 1953).
+The fact that much of the rise in home ownership involved conversions of the same units is consistent with - although certainly not proof of - the hypothesis that rent control induced landlords to sell their properties for owner-occupancy rather than continuing to rent them out.